nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 ## Basic usage

-> **_NOTE:_** To specify IP and port of the gate, append `--endpoint-url https://%IP:%PORT` to your commands.
+> **_NOTE:_** To specify the IP and the port of the gate, append `--endpoint-url https://%IP:%PORT` to your commands.

 ### Bucket

 #### Obtainment of a list of buckets

-To view the list of the buckets in the NeoFS node, to which the gateway is connected, enter the command:
+To view the list of the buckets in the NeoFS node, to which the gateway is connected, enter the following command:
 ```
 $ aws s3 ls
 ```